mattharrison/Tiny-Python-3.6-Notebook/python.rst

   ...         print("Result:{}".format(res))
   ...         return res
   ...     return inner

+Above, we use print functions to illustrate before/after behavior, otherwise this is very similar to identity decorator.

 There is a special syntax for applying the decorator.
 We put ``@`` before the decorator name and place that on a line directly above the function we wish to decorate.
 Using the ``@verbose`` line before a function declaration is syntactic sugar for re-assigning the variable pointing to the function to the result of calling the decorator with the function passed into it::